VihaanAkshaay/VihaanAkshaay.github.io/_posts/2025-08-17-"The Raw-Dog Experiment".md

 thumbnail: RawDogExperiment.png
 ---

-This isn't too interesting, but well, I just wanted to put it out.
+This isn't too interesting, but well, I just wanted to put it out, more of an update than a post.

 I consistently clock 100K minutes on spotify a year, well and guess how many minutes are there in a year? its 525,600.
 I have used spotify, the past few years (since 2020) for almost 1/5th of my life.
 Although this might sounds great, I recently realised the existence of a correlation.